Joint User Association and Resource Allocation for Adaptive Semantic Communication in 5G and Beyond Networks: Conclusion

 \section{Conclusion}

-In this paper, we have studied the joint optimization of user association and resource allocation in multi-cell semantic communication networks.
-We introduced the concept of adaptive semantic communication and proposed a three-stage algorithm to maximize the total utility.
-Numerical results indicate that the performance of semantic communication can significantly outperform the traditional communication paradigm if we choose appropriate control decisions.
-In our future work, we will embark on building a real adaptive semantic communication system and refine our algorithm based on the experimental results in practical scenarios.
+In this paper, we have studied the joint optimization of user association and resource allocation for ASC in 5G and beyond networks.
+We discussed the feasibility of ASC and formulated the utility maximization problem under limited energy and delay.
+An efficient three-stage algorithm has been proposed by leveraging the structural characteristics of each subproblem and their interconnections.
+Numerical results indicated that the performance of SemCom can significantly outperform the traditional communication paradigm if we choose appropriate control decisions.